p-samuel/apkmon/README.md

 - **FrameworkVersion**: `v4.5`

 This ensures that MSBuild, adb, and other tools are accessible via the terminal.

-## Usage

-1. Run `apkmon.exe`
-2. Enter the root directory to monitor (searches recursively)
-3. Enter project names to match (without .dproj extension)
-4. Select build configuration (Debug/Release)
-5. Choose action:
-   - **Build only**: Rebuilds project when .so files change
-   - **Deploy only**: Deploys existing APK to emulator
-   - **Build and Deploy**: Builds project then deploys to emulator

 ## How It Works